barneyb/johann/README.md

 ## Standard Library

 Johann's standard library is minimal.
 Grouped by the file defining them, which is currently an opaque detail.
+Symbols use a `__j_` prefix, so `puts` is actually exported to the linker as `__j_puts`.
+Those starting with `sys_` are not expected to remain available.

 ### `allocator`